xyt000/preprocessing/README.md

 ## Preprocessing, Transformation, and Augmentation of 3D images with landmarks for Machine Learning

-### Dependencies Installation
+### Dependencies
+PyTorch is necessary.
+For more details, please refer to `conda.yml`.

-To set up the necessary dependencies, create a Conda environment using the provided `conda.yml` file:
+To create a new Conda environment with the necessary dependencies, using the provided `conda.yml` file:

 ```conda env create --name preprocessing --file conda.yml```